nathanl/authority/README.md

 Finally, if you want to update this hash for **all** your controllers, you can do that with `config.controller_action_map` in the initializer.

+## Views

+Assuming your user object is available in your views, you can do all kinds of conditional rendering.
+For example:

+    `link_to 'Edit Widget', edit_widget_path(@widget) if current_user.can_update?(@widget)`

+If the user isn't allowed to edit widgets, they won't see the link.
+If they're nosy and try to hit the URL directly, they'll get a... **SECURITY VIOLATION** (cue cheesy, dramatic music).

+## Security Violations

+Anytime a user attempts an unauthorized action, Authority does two things:

+- Renders your `public/403.html`
+- Logs the violation to whatever logger you configured.

+If you want to set up a `cron` job to watch the log file, look up the user's name and address, and dispatch minions to fill their mailbox with goose droppings, that's really up to you.
+I got nothing to do with it, man.

 ## Configuration

 Configuration should be done from `config/initializers/authority.rb`, which will be generated for you by `rails g authority:install`.
 That file includes copious documentation.
 Copious, do you hear me?!